 - 1. Go to the Network page. - 2.
 Choose Computers and Virtual Machines from the views selector. - 3.
 Select the container that you want from the left-side pane.
-All endpoints from the selected container are displayed in the right-side pane table.

-- 4. Select the target endpoints.

-- 5. Click the and Choose Patch Scan.
+All endpoints from the selected container are displayed in the right-side pane table. - 4.
+Select the target endpoints. - 5.
+Click the Tasks button at the upper side of the table and choose Patch Scan.
 A confirmation window will appear.

-- 6. Click Yes to confirm the scan task.

 When the task finishes, GravityZone adds in Patch Inventory all patches your software needs.
 For more details, refer to "Patch Inventory" (p.
-183).
+184).

 You can view and manage the task on the Network > Tasks page.
 For more information, refer to "Viewing and Managing Tasks" (p.
-190).
+191).

 To schedule patch scanning, edit the policies assigned to the target endpoints, and configure the settings in the Patch Management section.
 For more information, refer to "Patch Management" (p.
-312).
+313).